Associate & Owner

 Jemma started Belrose Physie in 2012 when she realised that there was a need for a more progressive and contemporary dance style in the Belrose/Forest area.
 Having taught alongside very experienced and successful Physie teachers since she was 13, she felt that the time was right to take the leap and begin a small club of her own.

 Physie is in Jemma's blood, and the connections that Physie brings between mothers and daughters is one of her favourite parts of the sport.
 Having done Physie herself, her mother started her and her sister at the local club when Jemma was just 6 years old.
-This is an element of the sport Jemma is looking forward to sharing with her own daughter in the years to come.
+This is an element of the sport Jemma is now enjoying with her own daughter.

 As an experienced Primary School teacher from the local area, Jemma combines her two passions of education and dance to create a fun, safe and rewarding environment in which her students are encouraged to reach their personal goals, improve their dance and fitness skills and most importantly have fun!!